Dusty's Trail

 Dusty's Trail is an American Western/comedy series starring Bob Denver and Forrest Tucker that aired in syndication from September 11, 1973 to March 12, 1974.
 The series is a western-themed reworking of Denver's previous series Gilligan's Island.

 The series, set in the 1880s, is about a small, diverse cluster of lost travelers who become separated from their wagon train.
 Country music singer Mel Street sang the theme song.

 Storyline

-Two coachmen and five passengers of a wagon and stagecoach become separated from their wagon train on the way to California in the 1880s.
+Two coachmen and five passengers of a wagon become separated from their wagon train on the way to California in the 1880s.
 The group includes wagonmaster Mr. Callahan and his shotgun lookout Dusty, Mr. and Mrs. Brookhaven (a wealthy Eastern banker and his wife), a book smart civil engineer named Andy, dance-hall girl Lulu McQueen, and farm girl Betsy.
 The show follows their adventures while they attempt to return to their wagon train.
 According to the theme song, "...Dusty's the reason for their plight, thanks to Dusty - nothing's right".